 We went to this park by the end of October.
 Although most of the plants were still red at that time, many of them already brownish.
 It was a perfect colour for us as we did not want to see red only.
 A combination of colour is a great thing.
 There were also cosmos flowers adjacent to the kochia but almost dying at that time.

 Brown, red, green and blue in perfect harmony.

 It is not allowed to step inside the plants area.
-Guests are to walk on this walking path only.
+Visitors are to walk on this walking path only.

 Let’s get up close and personal.
-Kochia scoparia is not that beautiful under micro lens.
+Kochia scoparia is not that beautiful under a micro lens.

-Kochia scoparia at the end of its life cycle, still charming.
+Kochia scoparia at the end of its life cycle, brown yet still charming.

 Cosmos flower also blooms in autumn in this park.

 - Different types of flower bloom all year round in Hitachi Seaside Park

 - Wind can be a bit strong in autumn as kochia scoparia located up the hill.
 Wear proper autumn cloth (jacket included)

 - The park is only 1.5 hours away by train from Tokyo station